Postgraduate funding

 -

-Students interested in applying for any of the following funding schemes (except for students solely applying for ESRC Doctoral Studentships) must apply through the School of History Postgraduate Research Scholarship Gateway (accessed through the University’s Scholarships and Funding Catalogue) by 5 pm (UK time) 8 December, 2022.
+Students interested in applying for any of the following funding schemes (except for students solely applying for ESRC Doctoral Studentships) must apply through the School of History Postgraduate Research Scholarship Gateway Fund (accessed through the University's Scholarships and Funding Catalogue which you will get access to once you have appied to study) and the Doctoral Landscape Award Fund (below) by 5pm (UK time) on 1 December 2025.

 - School of History-University of St Andrews tuition fee scholarships (handsels): the School offers a limited number of these scholarships, which cover the fees of any student who is selected, regardless of their nationality.

-Applicants must have received an offer for a place to undertake doctoral research at the School of History at St Andrews by the deadline.
-It is, therefore, strongly recommended to apply for a place to study by early- to mid-November; this will also give referees sufficient time to submit their references.
+Applicants' references must have been received by the deadline.
+It is, therefore, strongly recommended to apply for a place to study by mid November.
+This will also give referees sufficient time to submit their references.
 Applicants should make sure their referees understand that they are to write their references with the scholarship competition in mind, and not simply admission.
 Applications for a place submitted close to the funding deadline may not be processed in time for an application for funding to be feasible.

 We encourage all applicants to explore the other sources of funding, administered by the University, described on the University’s Scholarships page.